DataDog/documentation/content/logs/languages/php.md

 * Providing exception backtrace information.
 * Injecting substitutions into the message.
-* Injecting a request identifier (in order to later inspect logs for a specific identifier)
+* Injecting a request identifier (in order to later inspect logs for a specific identifier).

 Take a peek to this code if you want to use it: